Muniswamy366/DesignPatternsRepo/src/dp/microservices/CAPTheorem.md

 What is the CAP Theorem?
 The CAP theorem states that a distributed data system can only guarantee two out of the following three properties at any given time:

+### 1. Consistency (C)

+Every read receives the most recent write (or an error).

+    💡 Like in a traditional RDBMS — when you write something, any read from any node should immediately return the updated value.

+Example:

+    Write: Set balance to ₹5000

+    Read from any replica: Must return ₹5000

+### 2. Availability (A)

+Every request (read or write) gets a non-error response, even if it’s not the latest data.

+    💡 The system is always responsive — it won’t deny your request, even if it's using stale data.

+Example:

+    One node goes down, but the system still returns a (possibly older) value instead of an error.

+### 3. Partition Tolerance (P)

+The system continues to operate even if network failures occur between nodes.

+    💡 In real distributed systems, partitions will happen, so partition tolerance is non-negotiable.

+Example:

+    A data center in Mumbai can't communicate with one in Delhi, but both should still continue functioning.

 | Property                | Description                                                                                          |
 | ----------------------- | ---------------------------------------------------------------------------------------------------- |
 | Consistency (C)         | Every read receives the most recent write or an error.
 All nodes see the same data at the same time. |